 Keep in mind that the salmon will continue cooking after removal, so it’s very easy to overcook it.

 This recipe is for blackened salmon with spices similar to a Cajun blend and it has the best flavor!
-You can change things up by adding an extra 1/2 teaspoon of cayenne pepper to make the salmon spicier.
+You can add an extra ½ teaspoon of cayenne pepper to make the salmon spicier.
 If you like milder food, feel free to leave out the cayenne pepper.

 The recipe yields about 5 teaspoons of spice.
 You don’t need to use up all the spices.
 Use as much as you need to.
 The rest can be saved for another time or used on a third piece of fish.
 You can also double or quadruple the spices and save yourself some time the next time you make the salmon.
 This is what I do.